-Merchants have 2 ways to go about pricing: tag each item individually or show an item’s price on its shelf.
+Merchants have 2 ways to go about pricing: tag each item individually or show an item’s price in proximity of it (eg.: on a shelf).
 In the latter case, merchants must abide by the Price Accuracy Policy.

 The Price Accuracy Policy allows customers to be compensated in case of a pricing error at the register.
-If the price of the item you are buying is higher at the register than what was shown on the shelf, the merchant must:
+If the price of the item you are buying is higher at the register than what was advertised, the merchant must:

-• sell you the item at the shelf price, minus $10, if the item costs more than $10.
+- sell you the item at the advertised price, minus $15, if the item costs more than $15.

 Prices shown on individual items